🚨 A Shift That’s Easy to Miss Until It Isn’t

 Some of the largest urban counties are now seeing declines.
 Los Angeles County lost nearly 54,000 residents in a single year, while Kings County saw an estimated net domestic outflow of more than 30,000 residents.

-Alongside that, reporting from The New York Times shows that international migration into New York City dropped by roughly 70% in one year.
+Reporting from The New York Times shows that international migration into New York City dropped by roughly 70% in one year.

 That shift is significant.
 New York has long depended on new arrivals from abroad to offset the number of residents leaving.
 When that inflow slows, the underlying pattern becomes much more visible.